-Optimising your usage of the Places API service
+Optimising your usage of the Google Places API Web Service service

 If you are concerned that your application requires more than 150 000 requests per day, or you are receiving quota exceeded errors from your app, please follow these steps:

 - Make sure you are using the right service for your application.

 - Receive a complimentary quota increase by validating your identity.

 Receive a complimentary quota increase by validating your identity